bluebirz/dotfiles/README.md

 - `oh-my-zsh`: a framework for `zsh`
 - `oh-my-posh`: prompt theme on top of `zsh`
 - `tmux`: terminal multiplexer for workspaces
-- `sketchybar`:  a highly flexible, customizable, fast and powerful status bar replacement
-- `amethyst`: a tiling window manager for macos

 ## [Alacritty](https://alacritty.org)